On this page:

 Filter Based

-Follow these steps to use filters to create new, custom audiences based on US NPI data:
+The Filter Based Audience Method involves using filters to create new, custom audiences based on US NPI data.

-5. Follow the steps outlined in these sections to complete these required portions and finish creating your filter-based audiences:
+Follow the steps outlined in these sections to create Filter Based audiences:

 Upload NPI List

-6. Add your CSV file containing the NPI list.
+Add your CSV or XLSX file containing the NPI list.

-8. Follow the steps outlined in these sections to complete these required portions and finish creating your filter-based audiences:
+Follow the steps outlined in these sections to complete these required portions and finish creating your audiences:

 Existing Audience

-4. Choose at least one, and up to three, audience types.
+Choose at least one, and up to five, audience types.

-2. You can choose up to 250 audiences per plan.
+Up to 250 audiences are supported per plan.

 Specialties (Required*)

-Specialties selection notice: You have the option to choose one or more specialties if the plan’s Audience Method is Filter Audience and/or Upload NPI List.
+Specialties selection notice: You have the option to choose one or more specialties if the plan’s Audience Method is Filter Audience, Account Based, and/or Upload NPI List.
 All specialties are selected by default if no individual selections are made.

 Follow these steps to add specialties to an audience: